 —STEPHEN FRY

-Last night, we watched “World’s Greatest Dad,” a black comedy starring Robin Williams.
+Last night, we watched “World’s Greatest Dad,” a dark comedy starring Robin Williams.
 He plays an English teacher whose son accidentally kills himself.
 To hide the truth, the grieving father types a suicide note, which makes everyone feel guilty for the way they treated the kid—even if he was a jerk.
 As the dead boy’s fame grows, his father “finds” his journal, and it lands on the bestseller list.
 Soon a celebrity himself, Williams, as the dad, tells a talk-show audience, “Remember, suicide is a permanent solution to a temporary problem.”

-(July 21, 1951 – August 11, 2014)
+ROBIN WILLIAMS (July 21, 1951 – August 11, 2014) |

 I can only imagine how alone he must have felt at the end.